BrightspaceUILabs/edit-in-place/README.md

 **Properties:**
 - `value` (String): value of the input
 - `placeholder`String, default: `'Enter a value'`): placeholder text of the input.
-If value is blank, this appears in italics as the label.
-Must not be blank.
+If `value` is blank, this appears in italics as the label. `placeholder` must not be blank.
 - `size`(Number): length of the input
 - `maxlength`(Number): imposes an upper character limit